srinivasmn/eshop-python-modular-mirror/README.md

 # eShop Python Modular Mirror (FastAPI + CQRS)

-This is a FastAPI-based backend skeleton that mirrors a .NET-style modular monolith architecture using Python.
+This project is a FastAPI-based backend skeleton that mirrors a .NET-style modular monolith architecture using Python.

+It demonstrates:
+- CQRS (Command Query Responsibility Segregation)
+- Clean architecture with domain separation
-CQRS, Command Handlers, Domain Separation, and routing abstraction included.
+- Command handlers and routing abstraction
+- Designed for future expansion with outbox, messaging, Docker, and CI/CD

+---

 ## Project Structure